lioneaglesolutions/docs-2/expectations.md

 );
 ```

+> 💡 The acronym "dd" stands for "dump and die".

 <a name="expect-each"></a>
 ### `each()`

-Use the `each` modifier to create an expectation on each item of the given iterable:
+Use the `each()` modifier to create an expectation on each item of the given iterable.

 ```php
 expect([1, 2, 3])->each->toBeInt();